nickcash/open-data-500/readme.md

 to themselves.
 Another told me that they expected, based on Joel Gurin's network, that there were about 500 companies that would respond.

-## Key points
+## Key points and recommendations
-This article details that I pieced together about the Open Data 500 in order that I may work with it.
+This article a lot of details of the Open Data 500 data, but I'm going to try to summarize the broader points.

 HTML version is most up-to-date